When my wife and I were married in 2009, I couldn't resist spoiling my bride.

 About a year after our wedding, we realized that we were starting to reach the limits on my cards.
 We didn't have much left in savings, and we got the feeling that we may have been in over our heads.
 Our money had always been kept separate, but when we came face-to-face with the $40,000 of debt we had racked up together, things started getting tense.
-My wife would get anxious and wish I hadn't treated her to trips abroad and expensive dinners, and I would get defensive about my choices.

 Our tipping point came in 2011, when we decided we wanted to start a family.
-We realized that as parents, it would be irresponsible for us to bring our child into the world unless we could get ourselves together—so we decided to eradicate that debt once and for all.
+We realized that as parents, it would be irresponsible for us to bring our child into the world unless we could get ourselves together — so we decided to eradicate that debt once and for all.

 1. Set Your Finish Line Before You Start